FranciscoMoretti/site/content/blog/syncing-files-to-public-folder-in-react-or-nextjs-using-chokidar-and-fs-extra.md

   - Next.js
 ---

 When building a website with React or Next.js, you may have some assets (e.g. images, videos, or other static files) that need to be accessible on the server.
-These assets can be stored in a dedicated folder, but they won't be automatically included in the build process.
+These assets can be stored in a folder of your choice, but they won't be automatically included in the build process.
 In this tutorial, we'll learn how to use Chokidar and fs-extra to automatically sync files to the public folder, making them available to your website.

 ## Prerequisites